uakfdotb/ghostpp/readme.txt

  a.
 Go to http://www.boost.org/ and download and extract Boost 1.38.0.
  b.
 Open Visual C++ and click Tools -> Options -> Projects and Solutions -> VC++ Directories -> Show directories for: Include files.
  c.
 Select the path to wherever you downloaded Boost (e.g. for me it's "D:\boost_1_38_0").
+2. Download the precompiled GHost++ boost libraries for Windows from http://code.google.com/p/ghostplusplus/ and extract them to the "boost\lib\" subdirectory.
-2. Open ghost.sln
+3. Open ghost.sln
-3. Choose a Debug or Release version
+4. Choose a Debug or Release version
-4. Build
+5. Build

 Notes: